- What is the Women’s, Gender, and Sexuality Studies major?

 Skills developed within this major include: Writing; Project planning; Interviewing; Gathering and organizing data; Understanding of diversity; Communication; Attention to detail; and Ability to summarize information.

 - Where can I get more information about the WGS major?

-For more information about the WGS major, visit the WFU Department of Women’s, Gender, and Sexual Studies.
+For more information about the WGS major, visit the WFU Department of Women’s, Gender, and Sexuality Studies.